 Once in Libby, we followed Fifth Street out of town toward a now-defunct logging mill.
 (Later I would learn that moose sometimes wander onto Fifth Street and hang out, creating what passes for a traffic jam in northwest Montana.)
 Beyond the abandoned mill, we turned onto a back road that parallels the Kootenai River for several miles.

 The SUV drove past the now-open gate, and for a moment I wondered if it would stop, and what it would be like to be left alone on the silent, cold road.
-But the brake lights soon flickered a few feet ahead, and I re-latched the gate and ran up the slope to catch them.
-This would become a ritual for me in the next seven years; the arrival at the bottom of the mountain, exiting the vehicle to swing open the gate, sucking in the pungent scent of pine in summer, absorbing the sting of the cold gate in winter.
+But the brake lights flickered a few feet ahead, and I re-latched the gate and ran up the slope to catch them.
+This would become a ritual for me in the next seven years; the arrival at the bottom of the mountain, hopping out of the truck to swing open the gate, sucking in the pungent scent of pine in summer, absorbing the sting of the cold air in winter.
 But all of this was new as I hiked up the hill that night in fresh tire tracks.

-Once I was back in the warmth of the car, my then-husband, Gil, shifted into all-wheel drive and we climbed steadily upward.
+Once I was back in the warmth of the car, my then-husband, G, shifted into all-wheel drive and we climbed steadily upward.
 The lights of the town twinkled below.
 The road in places was unnervingly narrow and slickly coated with packed snow.
-Looking through the dark trees, I wondered where the bears were hibernating, and whether the mountain lions, who are not as sluggish in the winter, opening an eye to watch us from its evergreen perch.
+Looking through the dark trees, I wondered where the bears were hibernating, and imagined a mountain lion, not as sluggish in the winter, opening an eye to watch us from its evergreen perch.

 After several turns around the mountain, another gate presented itself, this one closed and padlocked.
 Beyond that gate loomed a cedar-sided house with many angles and sloped roofs.
 This was the house my father-in-law had bought the year before.
 He spent time here only in summer, so the place had been closed up since September.
 The house was entirely dark, except for a single light above a door that opened to the garage.
-Gil reached into the back seat and fished an envelope out of his duffel bag with his dad’s handwriting scrawled across the front.
+G reached into the back seat and fished an envelope out of his duffel bag with his dad’s handwriting scrawled across the front.
 He withdrew two keys from it – one for the gate, and another for the house.
 I hopped out again and performed another gate opening, and we drove the final hundred yards to the door on fresh, un-plowed snow.
-He used the second key to unlock the door, which had an ornate pattern carved in the wood.
+He used the second key to unlock the unfinished wood door.
 From there you could climb upstairs to the main part of the house, or go through a door in the back of the garage that led to the bedrooms and a glass-walled solarium.

 The inside of the house was jarring.
 The place had been built in 1980 or so, just as the blinding colors from the 70s were giving way to 80’s pastels, and it looked as though the designer couldn’t decide between them.
 The front room, a sort of kitchen-great room combination, featured orange carpets and rust-colored formica countertops.
-The living room on the other end of the house had powder blue carpet and a bathroom with a toilet in a nauseous mauve shade.
+The living room on the other end of the house had powder blue carpet and a bathroom with a toilet in a queasy mauve shade.
 (Because nothing says Montana like a pink crapper.)
-In between the front room and the living room, as if standing between the two decades, was a nondescript dining area painted gray, with beat-up parquet flooring.
+In between the front room and the living room, as if breaking up a fight between the two decades, was a nondescript dining area painted gray, with beat-up parquet flooring.
 The entire place had a lonely, unlived-in feeling.